Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-string-to-number.md

 ## JavaScript ParseFloat Method

-As mentioned the parseFloat is used to return stuff with decimals.
+As mentioned, the parseFloat is used to return stuff with decimals.

 ```js
 <!-- ParseFloat -->